sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge exercise

--  Exercise blue-green deployment by creating "pal-tracker2" with WELCOME_MESSAGE of "Hello2 from the review environment"
+-  Exercise blue-green deployment by creating "pal-tracker2" with WELCOME_MESSAGE of "Hello from the review environment2"
 -  Use "cf push" command for the exercise (no need to use pipeline)

 ## Steps for blue-green deployment